Cohomological Hall algebras, their categorification, and their representations via torsion pairs: Representations of the COHA of a surface via stable pairs

-\begin{proof} Using Corollary~\ref{cor:action-torsion-stable-pairs} we obtain a left categorical module structure of the pro-$\infty$-category $\catCohb_{\mathsf{pro}}( \bfP(S;\calV) )$ over $\catCohb_{\mathsf{pro}}( \bfCoh_{0\textrm{-}\!\dim}(S) )$ via the inclusion $\bfCoh_{0\textrm{-}\!\dim}(S, \tau_{\mathsf{std}}\op)\subset \bfCoh_{\mathsf{tor}}(S, \tau_\scrA)$, while the right (categorical) structure is constructed in Theorem~\ref{thm:stable_pairs_left_action}. \end{proof} \begin{remark} In the local surface case, Toda constructed a right categorical module structure of $\catCohb_{\mathsf{pro}}$ of Pandharipande-Thomas moduli spaces of stable pairs over the categorified Hall algebra of zero-dimensional sheaves (cf.\ \cite[\S4]{Toda_Hall_Categorical_DT}).
+\begin{remark} In the local surface case, Toda constructed a right categorical module structure of $\catCohb_{\mathsf{pro}}$ of Pandharipande-Thomas moduli spaces of stable pairs over the categorical Hall algebra of zero-dimensional sheaves (cf.\ \cite[\S4]{Toda_Hall_Categorical_DT}).
 In this case, there is no left categorical module structure because of a wall-crossing phenomenon which does not appear in our two-dimensional case. \end{remark}

-\begin{remark} Following \cite[\S6]{Toda_Hall_Categorical_DT}, we can study the left and right action given by the K-theory of the moduli stack of zero-dimensional sheaves on $S$ of length one: one obtains the same relations as \textit{loc.cit.} \end{remark}